linode/terraform-provider-linode/docs/data-sources/account_availability.md

 * `region` - The region ID.

+* `unavailable` - A set of services which are unavailable to the account in a region.

-* `unavailable` - A list of resources which are NOT available to the account in a region.
+* `available` - A set of services which are available to the account in a region.